Ninja DPS Guide — Endwalker 6.1

-- Very mobile with the use of .
+- Very mobile with use of , , and .

-- Easily able to act as a pseudo-ranged job during burst, since Ninjutsus are ranged.
+- Easily able to act as a pseudo-ranged job during burst since our Ninjutsus and are ranged.

 - Mediocre damage outside of windows.

-- Does not have consistently strong multi-target damage.
+- Does not have good consistent multi-target damage.

 If you are looking to level Ninja, make sure to check out the leveling guide to make sure you do not get overwhelmed throughout the leveling process.